Table of content:

 Building standard allowance

 You’ll also want to allocate funds for a building standard allowance or a turnkey office build-out payment.
-This is money that building owners will provide tenants for the cost of moving into a new space, or to make improvements to the interior space of the building.
+Put simply, this is money that building owners will provide tenants for the cost of moving into a new space, or to make improvements to the interior space of the building.